Caregiver Support Services

 Caregiving simply means the act of helping another person who is not able to care for themselves.
 This can be temporary or ongoing, and the level of care needed may change over time.
 This care can be physical, emotional, financial or any combination.

-Informal care is overwhelmingly provided through unpaid assistance.
-These are family caregivers which include relatives, partners, neighbors, and friends.
+The majority of care is provided through unpaid assistance by family caregivers which includes relatives, partners, neighbors, and friends.
 In-home or respite funds may be available for those who qualify.

-Caregivers are empowered in their role when they are aware of available resources and have a thorough understanding of the particular health issues of the individual they are assisting.
+Caregivers are empowered in their role when they are aware of and can connect to available resources.
+It is also helpful to understand the unique health issues of the individual they are assisting.

 For further information contact (804) 343-3000 and ask for Caregiver Support.